cxhiggins/search-vis/README.md

 ![BFS Visualization on Randomly Generated Graph](/bfs.gif) *BFS Visualization Software*

+## Usage
+This visualization software can be run in Python 3 by calling the `main()` function.
+There are some additional libraries required, as detailed in the following section.

 ## Dependencies

-This project was built using Python libraries including:
+This project was built using Python 3 libraries including:

 * [Matplotlib](https://matplotlib.org/) for visualization
 * [Networkx](https://networkx.github.io/) for graph generation